-A judicial officer of the U.S. District Court who has the decision-making power over federal bankruptcy matters.
+A judicial officer of the U.S. District Court who has decision-making powers in federal bankruptcy matters.

 Legal papers filed with the bankruptcy court that start a bankruptcy case.
 There is an official form for bankruptcy petitions.

-A private individual appointed in all Chapter 7 and Chapter 13 cases to represent the interests of the bankruptcy estate and the debtor’s creditors.
+A private individual or corporate entity appointed to represent the bankruptcy estate and the debtor’s creditors’ interests in Chapter 7 and Chapter 13 cases.

-A bankruptcy case in which the debtor is a business or an individual involved in business and the debts are for business purposes.
+A bankruptcy case where the debtor is a business, an individual with stake in a business and/or an individual involved in a business and those debts were accumulated for business purposes.

 In a Chapter 7 bankruptcy case, a debtor’s unsecured debts (usually credit cards, doctor’s bills and personal loans) are wiped out.
 Most people can keep their home, car and all of their belongings, but if you can’t bring your mortgage or car payments current quickly, you may lose the house or car.

-The chapter of the bankruptcy code providing for the adjustment of debts of an individual with regular income, often referred to as a “wage earner” plan.
-Chapter 13 allows a debtor to keep property and use his or her disposable income to pay debts over time, usually three to five years.
+This chapter of the bankruptcy code allows individuals with a regular income to adjust their debts in accordance with a repayment plan.
+Often referred to as a “wage earner” plan, Chapter 13 allows a debtor to keep their property and use their disposable income to pay debts over time, usually over the course of three to five years.